Flying High (1931 film)

 Flying High (also known as George White's Flying High and Happy Landing) is a 1931 American pre-Code musical film released by Metro-Goldwyn-Mayer, produced by George White, with lyrics by B. G. DeSylva and Lew Brown, music by Ray Henderson and additional songs by Dorothy Fields (lyrics) and Jimmy McHugh (music).
+The film originally featured two Technicolor sequences which apparently only survive in black and white.
 The cast featured Bert Lahr, Charlotte Greenwood, Pat O'Brien, Charles Winninger and Hedda Hopper, with Gus Arnheim and his orchestra.

 Plot

 Waitress Pansy Botts (Charlotte Greenwood) places an ad in the Pilot's Gazette for a husband, offering a $500 reward, but is unsuccessful.
 At the nearby airfield, inventor Rusty Krouse (Bert Lahr) has built the "Aerocopter", intending to enter it in the upcoming 10th Annual Air Show.
 With finances depleted, Rusty looks to Sport Wardell (Pat O'Brien) for help in finding a wealthy investor.
 Soon, Fred Smith (Guy Kibbee) and his daughter Eileen (Kathryn Crawford) show some interest in the Aerocopter, but have no ready cash.

 Rusty is worried that his partner will go to jail after accepting a check from Mr. Smith.
 Sport convinces him to marry Pansy and use her $500 dowry to salvage the company's future.
 Sport convinces Pansy that she is marrying the man in the picture (Clark Gable) he shows her.
 Nevertheless, she is instantly attracted to Rusty.

 The deal with the Smiths falls through when both Smith and Sport are arrested for shady dealing.
 Sport tells his new love, Eileen, that he has to find bail money and the only way is for Rusty to fly his invention at the air show and win the prize money.
 In order to qualify as a pilot, Rusty ends up being examined by Doctor Brown (Charles Winninger), who thinks he is mad.
 Pansy chases after the reluctant groom, who has gotten cold feet, and finally traps him.

 During the air show, both Pansy and Rusty end up at the airport and in the Aerocopter.
 After taking off clumsily, crashing through the roof of a hangar, once in the air, Rusty tells Pansy that an important part is out on the wing and they need it to land.
 Pansy climbs onto the wing, but has to parachute to safety.
 Rusty keeps flying higher, reaching a height of 53,000 feet before he releases fuel and eventually descends, passing Pansy on her way down.
 He crash-lands heavily at the airfield, emerging from the wreckage to find he has been awarded first prize.
 With the prize money saving the company, all the couples then happily reunite.